KwanLab/Autometa/docs/source/autometa-nextflow-workflow.rst

 *************

 Download/Launch the Autometa Nextflow pipeline using nf-core tools.
-The stable version of Autometa will always be the "main" git branch.
+The stable version of Autometa will always be the "dev" git branch.
-To use an in-development git branch switch "main" in the command with the name of the desired branch.
+To use an in-development git branch switch "dev" in the command with the name of the desired branch.
 After the pipeline downloads, nf-core will start the pipeline launch process.

 .. code-block:: bash

-    nf-core launch KwanLab/Autometa -r main
+    nf-core launch KwanLab/Autometa -r dev

 You will then be asked to choose "Web based" or "Command line" for selecting/providing options.
 While it is possible to use the command line version, it is preferred and easier to use the web-based GUI.